irbizzelus/random-noncode-stuff/Gilza txts/General_and_Skills.md

 Check out the [weapon](https://github.com/irbizzelus/random-noncode-stuff/blob/main/Gilza%20txts/Weapons.md) page for more info.

 <ins>__**IMPORTANT**__</ins>: for your first try of the mod make a backup of your save files.
 If you dislike the mod and choose to remove it, it will __not__ have any issues, and it will __not__ corrupt your save files, BUT you might lose some weapons from your inventory, due to updates in their attachment data.
 Also your perks can get reset.
-Perk reset DOES NOT remove how many perk points you have (points you use to unlock perks), but it might remove your progression, and leave you with all perks at 0/9, forcing you to go through all of them while holding the + button. (use R while on the perks screen to max out a perk quickly)
+Perk reset DOES NOT remove how many perk points you have (points you use to unlock perks), but it might remove your progression, and leave you with all perks at 0/9, forcing you to go through all of them while holding the + button. (use R (default keybind) while on the perks screen to max out a perk quickly).

 <ins>__**EVEN MORE IMPORTANT**__</ins>: if you are going to give Gilza a try, check all mods that Gilza requires to function, under "Dependencies and Instructions" tab on the [MWS page](https://modworkshop.net/mod/39854).
 All mods that are tagged as "optional" are sorted in order of importance, from highest at the top to lowest at the bottom.
 I recommend getting everything before (but preferably also including) FrenchyAu's weapon attachment packs.